ISAPP-SFA meeting 2019

 From the Airport Brussel South Charleroi

 From this airport you first need to take a bus, which will directly get you to the closest train station, called Charleroi-South Station (in French: Charleroi Sud).
 There are two busses every hour, so your waiting time should be minimal.
 From this station, you travel to Antwerp Central Station.
 There are two direct trains every hour.
 One option is the train with final destination “Essen”, the other train has final destination “Antwerpen-Noorderdokken”.
 For both trains, the tenth stop should be Antwerp Central Station.
 Please, listen carefully to the announcements.
 Please do not get off at the station “Antwerpen-Berchem”, this is one station too soon.
-After arriving in Antwerpen Centraal, follow the instructions given above.
+After arriving in Antwerpen Centraal, follow the instructions given above to get to the hotel.

 In the acceptance letter, the non-Belgian attendees were granted a set travel grant.
 These awards are conditional on you attending the meeting and submitting receipts and boarding passes for reimbursement, so please keep them.
 Should you have any questions about the travel award, please contact us (firstname.lastname@example.org).

 As stated in the acceptance letter, attendees are expected to bring a poster.
 Poster boards will have a display size of 144 cm (height) x 97cm (width).
-Posters need to be taken down after the Poster Session on Tuesday the 14th of May.
+Posters need to be set up before the meeting and taken down after the Poster Session on Tuesday the 14th of May.

 There are several blogs on the Tripadvisor website (such as below) which help visitors to plan their visit in Antwerp and other Belgian cities for vacation/non-conference fun time: